EmreCenk/Remedy-HackThe6/README.md

 A medication dispenser that is designed to prevent medication misuse.

-For more information on this project, feel free to visit our page on devpost: [insert link]
+For more information on this project, feel free to visit our page on devpost: https://www.youtube.com/watch?v=kwXs1PVdfvE

 ## Try it Our For Yourself